-For the past 2 years, NRL Community has been using our voice, in consultation with Australia’s leading health experts, to make a difference to a big issue that impacts our Game and our communities – mental illness.
+NRL Community has been using our voice, in consultation with Australia’s leading mental health experts, to make a difference to a big issue that impacts our game and our communities – mental illness.

 Mental illness doesn’t discriminate.
-In Australia, 1 in 2 people are affected by mental illness, and at the crisis end, suicide is the largest killer of individuals aged 15 – 44.
+In Australia, 1-in-2 people are affected by mental illness.
 It’s Australia’s single biggest health issue and, as Australia’s biggest sporting community, we can and should play a pivotal role in improving the outcomes for those affected.

-During last year's State of Origin, the NRL's state of Mind campaign launched in partnership with Lifeline, Kids Helpline, headspace and The Black Dog Institute.
+The NRL's State of Mind program has been developed in partnership with Lifeline, Kids Helpline, headspace and The Black Dog Institute.

-The aim of this program, which will be the constant driver of our work over the next two years, is to;
+The aim of this program, which will be the constant driver of our work, is to;

 1. Use the Game's reach, profile, Clubs and players to reduce stigma around mental illness;

-With the knowledge and experience they gain as Ambassadors they will then be equipped to lead the increase
+The following players have been selected as the our current crop of NRL State of Mind Advocates and will participate in all necessary training.
+With the knowledge and experience they gain as Advocates they will then be equipped to lead the increase

 NRL Welfare & Education Program